MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 For more information, see [Quickstart - Deploy to a local folder](quickstart-deploy-to-local-folder.md)

-## Custom targets (IIS, FTP)
+## FTP/FTPS server

-A custom target lets you deploy your application to a target other than Azure App Service, Azure Virtual Machines, or the local file system.
+An FTP/FTPS server lets you deploy your application to a server other than Azure.
 It can deploy to a file system or any other server (Internet or Intranet) to which you have access, including those on other cloud services.
 It can work with web deploy (files or .ZIP) and FTP.

-When choosing a custom target, Visual Studio prompts you for a profile name, and then collect additional **Connection** information including the target server or location, a site name, and credentials.
+When choosing a FTP/FTPS server, Visual Studio prompts you for a profile name, and then collect additional **Connection** information including the target server or location, a site name, and credentials.
 You can control the following behaviors on the **Settings** tab:

 - The configuration you want to deploy.
 - Whether to remove existing files from the destination.
 - Whether to precompile during publishing.
 - Whether to exclude files in the App_Data folder from deployment.

-You can create any number of Custom deployment profiles in Visual Studio, making it possible to manage profiles with different settings.
+You can create any number of FTP/FTPS deployment profiles in Visual Studio, making it possible to manage profiles with different settings.

 ### When to choose custom deployment